guidomodarelli/sortwind/README.md

 Good example value: `valueMatch w-64 h-full bg-blue-400 relative`

 **Note**: Changes made to Sortwind's JSON configuration options may not take effect immediately.
-When experimenting with custom `classRegex`, after each change you should open the control pallete (Ctrl/Cmd + Shift + P) and run `Developer: Reload Window` to ensure changes are applied.
+When experimenting with custom `classRegex`, after each change you should open the control palette (Ctrl/Cmd + Shift + P) and run `Developer: Reload Window` to ensure changes are applied.

 <hr>